Market Capitalization Ratios

 How Market Capitalization Ratios Work

 Market capitalization ratios work by normalizing the value of an asset against a tangible economic metric.
-They serve as a "sanity check" on price.
+They serve as a "sanity check" on price by removing the distortions of share counts and focusing on the total enterprise value.
+The process is straightforward: take the current market value (Share Price multiplied by Shares Outstanding) and divide it by the chosen fundamental metric, such as revenue, GDP, or book value.
+The resulting number represents a "multiple" of that metric.
+If the multiple is historically high, the market is said to be "expensive"; if it is low, the market is "cheap."
 1. The Buffett Indicator (Market Cap / GDP): This macro ratio assesses the entire stock market.
 A ratio of 100% means the stock market's value equals the country's annual economic output.
-Historically, ratios significantly above 100% suggest the market is overvalued and due for a correction or period of low returns.
-Ratios below 70-80% suggest the market is undervalued.
+Historically, ratios significantly above 100% suggest the market is overvalued and due for a correction or a long period of low returns.
+This happens because the corporate sector cannot indefinitely grow faster than the economy it inhabits.
+Ratios below 70-80% suggest the market is undervalued, offering a higher probability of strong future returns as the market "catches up" to the economic reality.
 2. Market Cap to Revenue (Price-to-Sales): This company-level ratio divides the total market cap by annual revenue.
 It is useful for comparing companies in the same industry.
 For example, if Software Company A trades at 10x revenue and Software Company B trades at 5x revenue, Company A is twice as expensive relative to its sales.
 This helps investors identify relative value or excessive hype.
+A high P/S ratio implies that investors expect high growth or exceptionally high future profit margins, and if those expectations aren't met, the stock price is likely to fall.
 3. Market Cap to Free Cash Flow: This ratio compares the market value to the actual cash the business generates.
-It is a more rigorous measure of value than revenue or net income, as cash flow is harder to manipulate.
-A lower ratio indicates a better "yield" for the investor.
+It is a more rigorous measure of value than revenue or net income, as cash flow is harder to manipulate with accounting tricks.
+A lower ratio indicates a better "yield" for the investor, similar to the earnings yield on a bond.
+This ratio is favored by value investors who want to see that the market price is supported by real cash hitting the bank, providing a floor for the valuation.

 Common Market Cap Ratios